Coin-OpCollection/Development-Documentation/Toaplan2/Raizing/toaplan2_raizing.md

 The main CPU sends sound commands to the Z80, and then a command is issued to the appropriate devices to play the sound.
 An acknowledgment is sent back to the CPU to indicate completion of the command.
 It is important though that the CPU wait for the command acknowledgment from the Z80 because otherwise there could be desynchronization issues between the game program and sound and will result in skipping or artifacts in the audio.

 #### **Issues with Sorcer Striker & Kingdom Grandprix**
 Originally, I had problems with the speed of the sound on both of these games.
-After tracing back the relevant parts of the board concerning the Z80, we determined that the issue was with the WAIT generation for these games on the Z80.
+After having atrac17 trace back the relevant parts of these two boards concerning the Z80, I was able to determine that the issue was with the WAIT generation for these games on the Z80.

 For these games, the WAIT should be supplied by the YM2151 DOUT pin 7 inverted.